June 3, 2020

 God has given you talents and has a mission for you to fulfill while on this earth.
 He is interested in you and what you do.1 While it may be challenging, discovering your talents and purpose is worthy of your efforts.
 As a student, selecting a certificate helps you find another piece of that puzzle and teaches you new talents and skills you can use to bless not only yourself, but those around you.

-Among your options, you’ll find certificates labeled as introductory or advanced.
-For your first certificate, only introductory certificates are available.
+Certificates offered through BYU-Pathway are categorized as introductory or advanced.
+For your first certificate, only introductory certificates are available, which you will see in My Career Path.
 If an advanced certificate interests you, prepare now to take it by learning which certificates you’ll need to take first.
-The type and requirements for each certificate are listed under “Program Requirements.”
+You can find the program requirements in My Career Path or on BYU-Pathway’s certificate pages.

-If you are stumped about which certificate to choose or want to learn more about certain certificates, try the following two activities:
+If you are still stumped about which certificate to choose after exploring My Career Path, try these two activities!

 Try it on